 In addition, the obtained amortization values are, at the household level, consistent with the maturity of the corresponding loans.
 This is illustrated in Figure 6 below, where I compute the ratio between the yearly amortization times the remaining maturity, and the outstanding loan amount.
 This measure can be interpreted as follows: if the estimated amortization payment remained constant and was made every year until maturity of the loan, how much of the loan would be repaid by maturity.
 Normally, in most countries, amortization payments increase slightly over time: monthly overall payments, rather than amortization amounts, are fixed in the terms of the loan.
-Therefore, other things equal, we would expect this measure to be slightly below 100% for the typical household.
+Therefore, other things equal, we would expect this measure to be slightly below 100% for the typical household. hou households do not amortize regularly their loans, the median household will still owe almost 100% of the loan at maturity, by this measure.

-Figure 6: Histogram of the weight of amortization in regular mortgage payments, HFCS wave 3 Note: dashed lines indicate the group median.
+Figure 6: Histogram of the weight of amortization in the regular mortgage payment, HFCS wave 3 Note: dashed lines indicate the group median.
 The solid line marks 100%.

 As Figure 6 shows, this is indeed what I observe for the median household in both "high" and "low" homeownership countries.
 Again, NL is the notable exception.
-As a large fraction of households do not amortize regularly their loans, the median household will still owe almost 100% of the loan at maturity, by this measure.
+As a large fraction of